nyura123/mobx-firebase-store/README.md

 9. `store.reset()` can be used to unsubscribe from all data & reset the store (for example on user logout)

 10. Use `firebase-nest` `autoSubscriber` to allow React components to specify their prop- and state-dependent subscriptions and be automatically subscribed/unsubscribed.

+    If your component's props or state is ipdated, the subscriptions will be updated automatically.

 11. `firebase-nest` & `autoSubscriber` both minimize unnecessary ref.off()/ref.on() flickering.